Jasu-html/BIGBREW-REDESIGNED/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to your branch (`git push origin feature-branch`)
 5. Create a new Pull Request
 ---

+## 🙌 **Credits**

+- Programmed by Arvin Berja
+- Designed and Refactored by Justin Alarcio
+- Researched by Lourice Gail De Veyra

+---